 Harry Nape was born this day in the year of our Lord.
-He made his fortune in barber’s shears.
-His latter years were devoted to developing robotic hair clippers.
-His original ideas were based on robotic vacuum cleaners.
+He made his fortune in barbers’ shears.
+His latter years were consumed by his mania to create a robotic barber.
+His ideas were based on vacuum cleaner technology.
 Testing on a volunteer sample in Saudia Arabia showed some shortcomings.
 After consulting the standard texts on phrenology, Nape developed the model that we know today.

-In a culture that worshipped male beauty, Socrates had the misfortune of being born incredibly ugly.
-Many of our ancient sources attest to his rather awkward physical appearance, and Plato more than once makes reference to it (Theaetetus 143e, Symposium, 215a-c; also Xenophon Symposium 4.19, 5.5-7 and Aristophanes Clouds 362).
-Socrates was exophthalmic, meaning that his eyes bulged out of his head and were not straight but focused sideways.
+Socrates was born ugly.
+Many sources attest to his awkward physical appearance, and Plato more than once makes reference to it (Theaetetus 143e, Symposium, 215a-c; also Xenophon Symposium 4.19, 5.5-7 and Aristophanes Clouds 362).
+Socrates was exophthalmic, his eyes bulged out of his head and were not straight but focused sideways.
 He had a snub nose, which made him resemble a pig, and many sources depict him with a potbelly.

 Thirty thousand litres of raw sewage flooded the basement of the Domo Furniture Emporium during World Youth Day last July.
 Seven thousand portable toilets were emptied en masse after the final mass by the Pope.
 The mass attracted 800,000 pilgrims, and was conducted on land owned by the Department of National Defence.
 As is usual in military and religious inquiries, the task of assigning blame is complex.
 But a committee of elders has put the onus on the Pope him-or-her-self, and imposed a fine of a hoghead of holy water.
 In default, five qubits of upstream unction.